4 Beginner Ways to Tell When Your Carrots Are Ready to Harvest

 Usually, the seed packet that your carrot seeds came in contains instructions that tell you how to tell when carrots are ready to harvest.
 Depending on the carrot variety and the maturity of the carrot you want, it should be ready anywhere between 50-90 days from the date of planting.
 Thus, it is important to properly label your carrots with the correct planting date so that you can be sure to harvest them at the right time.

 Keeping track of the planting date, either in your calendar or putting the date on a sign right beside the carrot crops, is also important to note in order to make sure you don’t forget to harvest your carrots.
-The only thing worse that under ripe carrots are overripe carrots that end up with an inconsistent texture and a wood-like flavor.
+The only thing worse than under-ripe carrots is overripe carrots that end up with an inconsistent texture and a wood-like flavor.

 2. Check the Carrot Diameter